Study the biological and social factors that impact peoples' overall health

 Focus on preventing illness, not simply treating people once they get sick.
-At Waterloo, you’ll learn how to promote healthy lifestyles, improve health care systems, and bring together the science and the social aspects of health.
+At Waterloo, you’ll learn how to promote health, improve health care systems, and bring together the science and the social aspects of health.

 Whether you opt for the regular or co-op stream, Health Sciences gives you the skills for improving human health, along with lots of room for electives.
 And with five specializations and dozens of campus-wide minors, you can tailor your studies to your specific areas of interest.